Christian Yelich Preview, Player Props: Brewers vs. Yankees

-On Saturday, Christian Yelich (.279 on-base percentage in past 10 games, 84 points below season-long percentage) and the Milwaukee Brewers play the New York Yankees, whose starting pitcher will be Michael King.
-First pitch is at 2:05 PM ET.
+On Sunday, Christian Yelich (hitting .189 in his past 10 games) and the Milwaukee Brewers face the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 1:35 PM ET.

 Christian Yelich Game Info & Props vs. the Yankees